AC-Accounting Courses

 AC 423.
 External Auditing.
 3 Hours.

-This course covers the major phases of an external audit including preliminary engagement procedures, planning the audit, evaluation of ICFR, substantive audit procedures, and reporting.
+Explore the step-by-step procedures auditors follow to examine financial records and ensure financial integrity.
+Learners will gain an understanding of all phases of external auditing including preliminary engagement procedures, planning the audit, evaluation of ICFR, substantive audit procedures, and reporting.

 AC 452.
 Income Taxation II.
 3 Hours.